The investment manager for the independently-minded financial adviser

 Ongoing support and deliverables

-Consider the needs of your clients carefully; their investment needs, attitude to risk, level of understanding and their vulnerabilities before designing and adopting a CIP approach.
+Consider the needs of your clients carefully; their investment needs, attitude to risk, level of understanding and their vulnerabilities.
+Before designing and adopting a CIP approach it's important to understand your client segments and specific needs.

 A CIP must deliver competitive investment outcomes and offer demonstrable value for money.
-Consider the investment objectives of your clients and what specific outcomes they are looking for and what their tax and communication needs are.
+Consider the investment objectives of your clients and what specific outcomes they are looking for, whether it be capital growth, income, retirement etc. and what their tax and communication needs are.

 Decide whether you have the resources and expertise to do this in house, or whether you need some additional external resource to help.

-Have a clear and detailed product government framework to segment and monitor products and services you use with clients.
+Have a clear and detailed selection criteria to help you with this process.
 Proper research and due diligence should be conducted to meet the specific needs you have identified in your segmentation work.

 Spend time creating your investment policy, thinking about which platform(s) you want to use, how you will manage your investment committee and what material you might need to support clients.

-When you are ready to take your CIP to clients, be clear about your proposition and how it benefits clients and explain when and how they will receive updates.
+When you are ready to take your CIP to clients, be clear about your proposition and how it benefits clients.
+Have clear and transparent marketing material and explain when and how they will receive updates.

 Post launch, ongoing review periods and open dialogue is key.
 Be clear from the start on your expectations and the support you require from any external partners in order to service your clients.